MahindraGamini/VRV-security-assignment/README.md

 Admin Features
     View and manage users and creators.
-    Assign or toggle roles between users and creators.
+    Assign or toggle roles
+    Add new roles
     Add new members to the system.
 Creator Features
     Create new posts.